sandyghai/Compare-And-Deploy-To-AWS-S3-Using-Bitbucket-Pipelines/README.md

 Have you implemented this solution?

-Yes, I implemented the solution and extend it by adding tag based deployment.
+Yes, I implemented the solution by adding branch and tag based deployment.

 References
 ==========
-Helpful resources from Bitbucket Pipelines documentations
+Helpful resources to create Bitbucket Pipelines

 [Deploy to AWS with S3](https://support.atlassian.com/bitbucket-cloud/docs/deploy-to-aws-with-s3/)